Thokya/Collab/README.md

- In order to run the project clone the repository cd Collab and run - npm start# Collab
+ In order to run the project clone the repository cd Collab and run - npm start